reactrotterdam/meetup/README.md

 ## Next Meetup

-Call for speakers for out next meetup is open!
+Call for speakers for our next meetup is open!

 ## Past Meetups